 How We Picked the Best VPN for Torrenting

-Not every VPN provider supports torrenting, and even when it does it may be restricted.
-We check multiple servers on every VPN we test to see if it’s universally available.
+Not every VPN service supports torrenting, and some put restrictions in place.
+We check multiple servers on every VPN we test to see if torrenting is available on all of them.

-If you torrent while connected to a server thousands of miles from your real location it’s unlikely that you’ll get the best speeds, so this is an important step – we even get in touch with live support to see what they know about it.
+If you torrent while connected to a VPN server far away from your real location it’s unlikely that you’ll get the best speeds, so this is an important step – we even get in touch with live support to see what they know about it.

-When measuring speeds we monitor how quick the torrent download and upload rates are compared to the figures seen during the initial speed test, plus how fast our connection is without the VPN on at all.
+When measuring speeds we monitor how quick the torrent download and upload rates are compared to the numbers we see during our initial speed tests, plus how fast our connection is without the VPN on at all.

-Only the VPN services with the best approach to torrenting and the highest speeds will feature on this page.
+Only the VPN services with the fairest and most open approach to torrenting, plus the highest speeds, will feature on this page.

 How to Use a VPN for Torrenting

-When you use a torrenting client (such as BitTorrent) your IP address, along with that of every other user taking part in that file transfer, is exposed.
-Some ISPs also reduce, or ‘throttle’, your bandwidth when it detects torrenting, ruining your download speeds.
+When you use a torrenting client your IP address, along with that of every other user taking part in that file transfer, is exposed.
+Some ISPs also reduce, or ‘throttle’, your bandwidth when it detects torrenting, ruining your speeds.

 If you want to hide your IP address and block your ISP from monitoring your activity then all you need to do is switch on your VPN before opening your torrenting software.

-Choose the nearest server that permits P2P activity for optimal performance, as the further you are physically from the VPN server the higher the latency, slowing your downloads.
+Choose the nearest server that permits torrenting for optimal performance, as the further you are from the VPN server the higher the latency, slowing your speeds.